Bas Kuipers

-Bas Edo Kuipers (born 17 August 1994) is a Dutch professional footballer who plays as a left-back for club Twente.
+Bas Edo Kuipers (born 17 August 1994) is a Dutch professional footballer who plays as a left-back for club Sparta Rotterdam.

 Club career

 Ajax

 Born in Amsterdam, Kuipers was recruited into the youth academy of AFC Ajax in 2001 after having been discovered during the club's annual Talentendagen (Talent days) where young kids can come play football at Ajax for a chance to join the club's acclaimed youth academy.
 He joined the F1 Pupils selection at first from where he has advanced through every possible stage of the club's youth system.
 On 15 March 2013, Kuipers signed his first professional contract with Ajax, signing a two-year deal binding him to the club until 30 June 2015.
 Kuipers participated in the club's training camp during the pre-season, where he appeared in two friendly matches for the first team, namely against RKC Waalwijk on 13 July 2013, coming on in the 63' minute in the 5–1 victory at the Mandemakers Stadion, while also making an appearance in the pre-season friendly match in the 63' minute against De Graafschap which ended in a 3–0 victory on the same day.

-The start of the 2013–14 season saw Kuipers beginning with the reserves team Jong Ajax who had recently been promoted to the Dutch Eerste Divisie, the 2nd tier of professional football in the Netherlands, having previously played in the Beloften Eredivisie.
-On 30 August 2013, Kuipers made his professional debut for the reserves team in a home match against Jong Twente.
+The start of the 2013–14 season saw Kuipers beginning with the reserves team Jong Ajax who had recently been promoted to the Eerste Divisie, the 2nd tier of professional football in the Netherlands, having previously played in the Beloften Eredivisie.
+On 30 August 2013, Kuipers made his professional debut for the reserve team in a home match against Jong Twente.
 The match ended in a 2–1 victory for the Amsterdammers.
-On 8 September 2013, Kuipers wore the captain's arm band for the first time for Jong Ajax in the away match against Achilles '29, which ended in a 2–1 loss.
+On 8 September 2013, Kuipers wore the captain's armband for the first time for Jong Ajax in an away match against Achilles '29, which ended in a 2–1 loss.